mrlewismharris/react-matui-drawer-dialog/README.md

 # react-matui-drawer-dialog
-Demo for decomposed and seperate components/elements - having a seperate appbar, drawer and dialog, where buttons interact and operate each other through props.
+Demo for appbar, drawer and dialog.
+Objects interact with each other through props and states.